FullMetalUpdate/documentation/hawkbit-https.md

 You can now generate the jks file :

 ```
+sudo apt-get install keytool
 keytool -importkeystore -srckeystore keyStore.p12 -srcstoretype pkcs12 \
         -destkeystore keyStore.jks -deststoretype pkcs12 \
-        -alias 1 -deststorepass adminVBW
+        -alias 1 -deststorepass #p12-password
 ```

-First, enter the destination keystore password : **this must be the same as #p12-password **.
+First, enter the destination keystore password : **this must be the same as #p12-password**.
 Then, enter the source keystore password : #p12-password.

-You finally get a JKS file as `keyStore.kjs`, which you can use to configure Hawkbit.
+You finally get a JKS file as `keyStore.jks`, which you can use to configure Hawkbit.

 ### Building new docker image fullmetalupdate/build-yocto:v2.0

 #### Configuring Hawkbit's options for SSL/TLS

-Go to your FullMetalupdate local repo `dockerfiles` and configure `hawkbit/application.properties` file with the appropriate parameters :
+Go to your FullMetalupdate local repo `dockerfiles` (or clone it on our Github) and configure `hawkbit/application.properties` file with the appropriate parameters.

+**1st solution : Use config.sh script**

+Move your JavaKeyStore file to the `hawkbit` directory.

+`mv /home/user/path/to/keyStore.jks hawkbit/`

+Run `config.sh` script and give #p12-password when it is required.

+**2nd solution : By hand**

 ```
 1) UI demo account